 Utility construction and maintenance activities that require a Road Opening are also regulated by permit.
 An applicant must provide the purpose of the opening, who is requesting the opening, the location of the work and the size of the opening(s).
 The cost for the Road Opening Permit is based upon the following: $275.00 for the Road Opening itself, plus an additional deposit based upon the size of the opening and the material that is being utilized.
 Asphalt Openings (Streets) are calculated at the rate of $30.00 per square foot.
 Concrete (Sidewalks) are calculated at the rate of $45.00 per square foot.
 For example, an asphalt opening that is 3ft X 4ft (12 sq ft) will cost $275.00 plus $360.00 deposit for a total of $635.00.
 A concrete opening of the same size 3ft X 4ft (12 sq ft) will cost $275.00 plus $540.00 for a total of $815.00.
 The deposit is returnable with the approval of the final inspection 24 months after the original permit is issued.
 Questions regarding the activities of a particular utility within the right-of-way may be directed to the phone number below.

 Residents are permitted to have a dumpster on their private property, such as on their driveway, without the issuance of a City Permit.
 If a resident wishes to place a dumpster or container on a City Street; a Permit for the Temporary Obstruction of Highway must be obtained.
 Please call DPW (516) 676-4402 and inform them of the location – street and exact placement of dumpster / container, purpose of container, name and phone number of resident, name and phone number of dumpster company .
-The City inspector will then make a site visit to assure the location of the proposed placement is safe.
-If the location is approved, a fee of $75.00 is required to obtain a permit that will be valid for 60 days from issuance.
+The city inspector will then make a site visit to assure the location of the proposed placement is safe.
+If the location is approved, a fee of $100.00 is required to obtain a permit that will be valid for 60 days from issuance.
 The dumpster must have the Company name on it and reflectors.
-The resident must submit a certificate of insurance naming the City as additionally insured.
+The dumpster company or resident must submit a certificate of insurance from the dumpster company, naming the city as additionally insured.

 Permit applications and detailed instructions are available on the 3rd floor of City Hall, Room 301, 9 Glen Street, Glen Cove, New York.
 For telephone inquiries call (516) 676-4278.